redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/delete.md

 `odo delete component` command is useful for deleting resources that are managed by odo.
 It deletes the component and its related innerloop and outerloop resources from the cluster.

-There are 2 ways to deleting a component:
+There are 2 ways to delete a component:
 1. [Delete with access to Devfile](/#Delete with access to Devfile)
 2. [Delete without access to Devfile](/#Delete without access to Devfile)